GregoireHebert/docusign-bundle/README.md

 This Bundle is used to create electronic signature with DocuSign.
 At the moment it only does handle implicit authentication with embedded signature.
-That means, that you need an account on docusign, and you'll be redirected to sign the document.
+That means, that you need an account on DocuSign, and you'll be redirected to sign the document.

-Docusign also offers the possibility to sign remotely, or to trigger a simple agreement click.
+DocuSign also offers the possibility to sign remotely, or to trigger a simple agreement click.
 But these options are not available yet.
 Feel free to contribute :)